 It was stated that an article was something that was used in front of a noun and examples were put on the board.
-Development of idea

 Worksheet number five (see Appendix D) was examined and discussed orally as a group.
 Oral examples were elicited from the group.